Funding & Resources

 Competitive fellowships supported by the Kress Foundation are awarded to art historians and art conservators in the final stages of their preparation for professional careers, as well as to art museum curators and educators.
 To learn more about a particular fellowship and how to apply, click here.

 The university has established the International Partnership Development Fund (IPDF) which is available to facilitate and support the University’s international collaboration activities.
-Details of the fund, including examples of successful applications can be found here.
 Prior to developing an application please contact the College of Arts Internationalisation Team to discuss your concept.

 The Nuffield Foundation is a charitable trust established in 1943 by William Morris, Lord Nuffield, the founder of Morris Motors.
 Lord Nuffield wanted to contribute to improvements in society, including the expansion of education and the alleviation of disadvantage.
 He called this the ‘advancement of social well-being’, and emphasised the importance of education, training and research in achieving that goal.